koenj/Visug.SPA/README.md

 To run these samples, you'll need:
-* Visual Studio 2013
-* Typescript for Visual Studio (http://www.microsoft.com/en-us/download/confirmation.aspx?id=34790)
+* Visual Studio 2013, update 2

 Optionally: